coding & reimbursement simplified

-As for entering FlowTriever into the chargemaster, we have seen facilities create a “FT-PPP” (FlowTriever Price Per Procedure) charge for the cost of the FlowTriever, whether you use one component of the FlowTriever or multiple components of the FlowTriever® in each case, while including each individual component at a no charge.
+When adding the FlowTriever System to the Chargemaster, we have seen facilities create a dummy code “FT-PPP” (FlowTriever® Price Per Procedure) charge for the cost of the entire system, whether you use one component of the FlowTriever or multiple components of the FlowTriever® in each case, while including each individual component at a no charge.

 Does my provider need to state “Extirpation of Matter” when dictating for the Inari Mechanical Thrombectomy procedures?

 The definition for the root operation Extirpation is “taking or cutting out solid matter from a body part.”